siddhi-io/www/en/docs/docs/query-guide.md

 Here, both the streams can have a window associated with them and have an optional `<join condition>`  next to the `on` keyword to match events from both windows to generate combined output events.

 !!!
 Note "Window should be defined as the last element of each joining stream."
-    Join query expects a window to be defined as the last element of each joining stream, therefore there cannot be a filter defined after the window.
+    Join query expects a window to be defined as the last element of each joining stream, therefore a filter cannot be defined after the window.

 **join types**